 If you are buying these for the convenience of bluetooth, you’ll find a much better, fuller sounding pair headphones than the H6’s ever aspired to be and you are getting an even lighter and more beautiful design.
 We love the idea of freedom from cable as well as having touch controls.
 We also thought that the beige color design is stunning in person.
 Materials and finish are top-notch.

 The Verdict?
 B&O’s latest H8 headphones are definitely one of the best noise cancelling headphones you can find in the market, with premium construction, specs, and everything else which is just perfect.
 Furthermore, at just 255g, the BeoPlay H8 is one of the lightest and best noise cancelling headphones out there in terms of style and function.
 It is simply impossible to go wrong with these headphones.
-At the time of writing, the H8s are selling at a good 16% discount, so check them out while stocks last!
+At the time of writing, the H8s come highly recommended so don’t forget to check them out!

 #3 Bose QuietComfort 25 Acoustic Noise Cancelling Headphones